 There are a number of factors to bear in mind to better understand what life is like in a homeless encampment.
 Some people not particularly well versed about homelessness and homeless encampments likely develop an array of misconceptions about this type of “living” situation.

 Chief among these misconceptions is that life in a homeless encampment provides homeless people some sort of positive sense of community.
 In addition, there is a misconception that by banding together, homeless people enhance their own sense of security.
-In fact, day to day life in a homeless encampment is fraught to peril, in most cases.
+In fact, day to day life in a homeless encampment is fraught with peril, in most cases.

 Unhealthy Encampment Conditions